 Thomas continued to attend the Grammar school until he was a teenager, when he left to attend St Pauls School in London, directly opposite St Pauls Cathedral.

-Whilst he was later quoted as saying that the Discipline at St John's was Harsh, he was still able to leave the school with two scholarships for St Johns College, Cambridge, where he gained a BA in 1783.
+Whilst he was later quoted as saying that the Discipline at St Paul's was harsh, he was still able to leave the school with two scholarships for St Johns College, Cambridge, where he gained a BA in 1783.

 Clarkson continued his education at Cambridge and in 1785, entered a Latin essay-writing competition that the University of Cambridge that would change the course of his life.
 The subject for which the essay had to be written was: "Anne Liceat Invitos In Servitvtem Dare?"- (is it lawful to make slaves of others against their will?)

 Naivety of the horrors associated with the slave trade was common in Britain and Clarkson spent two months studying the subject.
 His primary goal in setting out on the venture was to gain literary reputation and "he anticipated nothing but pleasure from the task of marshalling his arguments and polishing his periods."

 However, as highlighted by Bryan Edwards in 1819, when Clarkson came to "examine the facts", his focus turned to a more noble cause with his task rendered painful by the horrible nature of the scenes on which his mind was forced to dwell.

 Never the less, in June 1785 the resultant essay gained Clarkson first prize and was read out in the Senate House, to generous applause.
 Returning to Wisbech, Clarkson set about translating and expanding his essay before riding down to London to look for a publisher.